- A quick round up on detail sanders available

 Its high OPM and the micro-filter system make your work fast and clean.

-The 3-directional head also allows for some nice maneuvering.
+The 3-directional head enables some nice maneuvering.

 The cordless counterpart to this is the Ryobi P401 One+ with its very lightweight, extra sanding sheets, and proprietary line-compatible battery.